-Ida Williams – During my weekly Italian classes you checked to see if I have completed this book.
+Ida Williams – During my weekly Italian classes, you checked to see if I had completed this book.
 Thanks for your caring and gentle pushes.
-You are more than a teacher for me.
+You are more than a teacher to me.
 Grazie!

 Matthew Karanian – It was very kind of you to answer all my questions regarding book publishing.
 Thanks for your time.

-Renu Singh, her son Nullin Hasan, and Susan DePiro – I truly appreciate your time for proofreading and your friendship.
+Renu Singh, her son Nullin Hasan, and Susan DePiro – I genuinely appreciate your time for proofreading and your friendship.

 I am grateful to all my friends who gave feedback about the cover and design of the book.
 I am thankful to my dear brothers, Varand, Vahic, and Vazrik, for their moral support.